Francis Asenso-Boakye: Career

 Prior to joining the staff and campaign of Nana Addo Dankwa Akufo-Addo, Asenso-Boakye had worked at the Ministry of Employment and Social Welfare, Global Media Alliance, Delta Acquisitions and Development, Delaware, USA, Michigan House of Representatives, Michigan, USA, been a planning officer at Ghana Free Zones Board, a project manager for the Tema Export Processing Zone and a research analyst at the Ghana Investment Promotion Center.

 He worked at the Ministry of Employment and Social Welfare on a program to eliminate child labour in cocoa-growing communities in Ghana.

 Asenso-Boakye has been a policy and research associate in the Office of State Representative and for the Michigan Legislative Black Caucus, Michigan House of Representatives, USA, where his work focused on policy and legislative issues affecting the interests of African American and minority communities.

 On his return to Ghana, Asenso-Boakye worked for the then NPP Presidential Candidate and current president of the Republic of Ghana, Nana Addo Dankwa Akufo-Addo, as political assistant, a position he held until elected into office as a member of parliament.

 Political life

 In January 2017, Francis Asenso-Boakye was appointed the political assistant and Deputy Chief of Staff at the Flagstaff House by President Nana Addo Dankwa Akufo-Addo.
 In June 2020, Asenso-Boakye won the Bantama NPP primaries against the incumbent Daniel Okyem Aboagye in a bid to contest for a seat in the Parliament of Ghana.
 In the 2020 General Elections, he polled 88.84% of total votes cast to emerge as the parliamentary representative of Bantama (Ghana parliament constituency).He served as the Minister for Ministry of Works and Housing (Ghana) before being appointed as the Minister of Roads and Highways.

+In 2025,as a ranking member in parliament,he publicly urged prioritizing the dualisation and completion of the critical Accra-Kumasi and Accra-Takoradi highway projects to enhance national trade corridors.

+He has also advocated for the design optimisations on public pedestrian footbridges,including adding ramps and lighting,to address high pedestrian road safety risks.